 Try either an occasional 24hour fast (consuming only water) a few times a year; or a more sustainable daily fast by extending your fast from your sleep (8 hours), for an additional 8 hours (eating your first meal in the early afternoon).
 This has been shown to do some really cool things for your immune system when your body is given a break from digesting for a little longer.
 Autophagy is a process whereby your immune cells go around eating up and killing dead, dying, diseased and even pre-cancerous cells, and this kicks into gear when we go a little longer without food now and then.
 (13)

 Intermittent fasting is also an effective way to lose fat and improve body composition.
-It is why it’s the key component in phase 2 of my PR1MEBODY App driven Diet and Training program.
+It is why it’s an optional strategy in all of my Online Training & Nutrition plans on the PR1MEBODY App.

 Exercise improves metabolism and function of virtually every organ in our bodies.
 Most importantly, lift weights!
 Resistance training is one of the most potent things both males and females can do to optimise their natural testosterone balance.
 Remember, this counters the effects of oestrogen.
 Testosterone also helps to increase fat loss.
 Losing fat also helps to eliminate toxins as often the liver will store toxins in our fat cells as a type of quarantine.
 Sustainable, healthy fat loss will help metabolise fat and aid in regular excretion of any toxin build up.